Ten Plagues of Egypt: When Completeness Became Judgment

 God can enact justice while simultaneously grieving its necessity.
 Victory and sorrow coexist in the heart of God.
 That should shape how we think about judgment—not with triumphalism, but with reverence.

-The Lessons – the Ten Plagues of Egypt
+Lessons from the Ten Plagues of Egypt

 Amen.